 How to cook bacon in the oven

 Pro Tip: Never pour bacon grease down your sink or into any drain.
 It will harden and clog pipes.
-Collect bacon grease in a covered container (great for further cooking and baking) or scrape pans directly into the trashcan.
+Collect bacon grease in a covered container (great for further cooking and baking) or scrape cooled pans directly into the trashcan.

 Fun Fact: Wrapping food in a layer of fat (like bacon) to lock in moisture and add flavor is called Barding.